Top 30 Best Free WordPress Plugins for Every Website

 This is why if you enter the wrong information when logging into your online banking, you’ll usually get locked out after three incorrect attempts.

-Login Lockdown lets you add that same functionality to your WordPress site — and it even lets you control the exact criteria for how many attempts a user can make and how long they get locked out for.
+Limit Login Attempts Reloaded lets you add that same functionality to your WordPress site — and it even lets you control the exact criteria for how many attempts a user can make and how long they get locked out for.

-The free Google Authenticator plugin lets you lock down your login page even more by adding two-factor authentication via the Google Authenticator app.
+The free WP 2FA plugin lets you lock down your login page even more by adding two-factor authentication via the well-vetted TOTP + HOTP protocols, which lets you use authenticator apps such as Google Authenticator, Authy, and other apps that support these protocols.

 It’s free for unlimited users, and it’s also really easy to implement.